LiamWellacott/CDT2019-ERL/README.md

 # if you haven't used rosinstall before you may have to run:
 sudo apt install python-rosinstall

-# download the file "tiago_public.rosinstall" into the workspace root
+# download the file "tiago_public.rosinstall" from  into ~/catkin_ws/
+cd ~/catkin_ws/
+nano tiago_public.rosinstall

+#Paste the copied content of [this](https://raw.githubusercontent.com/pal-robotics/tiago_tutorials/kinetic-devel/tiago_public-melodic.rosinstall) page and save the file

 # in the root directory of the workspace (watch for the ROS distribution in the file name, make sure it matches what you downloaded)
 rosinstall src /opt/ros/melodic tiago_public-melodic.rosinstall

-# not sure if this is needed for first build... source src/setup.bash

 # ensure you have the dependencies required to build
 sudo rosdep init